Hzaatiti/meg-pipeline/docs/source/3-experimentdesign/experimentdesign.rst

         black = [0, 0, 0]

-- Add the Vpixx import at the beginning of your `.py` PsychoPy experiment
+- Add the Vpixx library import at the beginning of your `.py` PsychoPy experiment

     .. code:: python